 Additionally, App management lets you view a consolidated list of your configured apps from all of the organizational units in your domain.
 You can also configure settings for customizing apps and deploying an app as a kiosk app.

 For more information, see Manage Chrome apps one at a time.

 View reports about your Chrome devices on this page including Chrome devices (7-Day active), device release channels, device boot modes, and devices count by version.

 View your device shipment details on this page.
 You only see this option if you purchased devices directly from Google.

 Devices will only show up on the Shipments page if your order was fulfilled from Google inventory.
 Devices ordered from vendors, resellers, or third-party sites will not appear on this page.
 As of late 2013, Google stopped fulfilling orders from its warehouse, so administrators will not see any information related to recent hardware orders made through authorized resellers on this page.
 Please contact your reseller for shipment details.

 For more information, see Track Chrome device orders.

 - Set up Google Cloud Print to print from your Chrome devices in your organization.

-- In the Admin console, click Device management > Devices (to the right of Chrome management) to see information about all of the Chrome devices in your domain.
-On this page, you can also create organizational units to group devices that share the same configuration.
+- In the Admin console, click Device management > Chrome devices to see information about the Chrome devices in your domain.
+You can also create organizational units to group devices that share the same configuration.

 - Configure most of your Chrome devices to use the Stable release channel, but also have a few devices on the Beta and Development release channels.
-This helps your organization test upcoming Chrome features, detect incompatibilities between Chrome and your environment, and more.
-To configure a subset of devices to use a different channel, create an organizational unit to group those devices, then set the Release Channel device setting for that unit.
+This helps your organization test upcoming Chrome features and detect incompatibilities between Chrome and your environment.
+To find out more about release channels, see Manage device settings.

-- To learn more about deploying Chrome devices in your organization, see the Chrome Device Deployment Guide.
+- To learn more about deploying Chrome devices, see the Chrome Device Deployment Guide.